Vegan Guide to Dubuque, Iowa

 Convivium Urban Garden

-A thing to note about the menu at Convivium is the sweet potato pancake was the only vegan option on the menu at the time of our visit.
-Since their mission is growing vegetables we made the assumption there would be multiple vegan options to choose from but this was not the case.
+One thing to note about the menu at Convivium is that the sweet potato pancake was the only vegan option on our visit.
+Since their mission is to grow vegetables, we assumed there would be multiple vegan options, but this was not the case.

 L. May Eatery